Today’s title inspired by:

 …but seriously, if you needed the link to get the reference you’re likely a horrible person and I don’t wanna know ya.

-In any case, a few months back I ordered the new Daniel Clowes book Patience from Amazon, along with Charles Burns’s Sugar Skull—which I hadn’t realized had been released in late 2014.
-So they’re both new (or relatively new) releases, but they’re also done by two of the all-time classic creators of the indie comics scene of the 80s and 90s, which I believe qualifies them as worthy of mention here.
+It was a few months back that I ordered the new Daniel Clowes book Patience from Amazon, along with Charles Burns’s Sugar Skull—which I hadn’t realized had been released in late 2014.
+So they’re both new (or relatively new) releases, but they’re also done by two of the all-time classic creators of the indie comics scene of the 80s and 90s, which I believe qualifies them as worthy of mention here (a classic comics blog).
 First the spoiler space.

 First he establishes a solid narrative base with the key relationship here, between Jack Barlow, our protagonist, and his wife, the titular Patience.
 Then the inciting event, Patience’s murder (while pregnant with Jack’s child), is sufficiently powerful.
 The loss leaves Jack absolutely broken.